WHY FLY TO SAN JUAN ISLAND TO SEE WHALES?

 WHAT IS THE BEST TIME OF YEAR TO SEE WHALES?

 The San Juan Islands (90 miles north of Seattle) is the best place to see Orca Whales, as well as Humpbacks and Minkes, in the world.
 Whales range through the Salish Sea the most between March and October, although we do have sightings throughout the year.
-Faster boats, flexible trip duration, and our departure location help ensure that our sightings are as high as, or higher than, any operator in the area.
+A faster boat, flexible trip duration, and our departure location help ensure that our sightings are as high as, or higher than, any operator in the area.

 You can expect to see Orca Whales on the vast majority of our tours, and when Orcas aren't in the area we usually encounter Humpback Whales and Minke Whales.
 Keep in mind that the Orca Whales we see do travel completely out of the area to the Pacific Ocean from time to time throughout the season and that every year is different depending upon what is happening in the ecosystem.